 Things are downright nasty when you cope with the love of your life breaking up with you.
 Some self-indulgence might not make the boo-boo go away, but it will be a neat band-aid for the time being.
 Pamper yourself with whatever it is you like doing – spas/salons, shopping, eating, traveling, reading, watching movies, etc.

 Seek pleasure in the little and big things to release much-needed serotonin.
 Eat comfort food and regain your appetite after the breakup.
 Dress up and go out drinking.
-Have a one-night stand or a casual fling to release tension.
 Look for activities that will bring you joy.
 Induce happiness in your system to move on from the love of your life as quickly as you can.

 12. How to move on from the love of your life?
 Singledom, please

 If you want to recover from losing the love of your life, steer clear of rebound relationships.
-They don’t work and cause unnecessary complications and drama.
+More often than not, they don’t work and cause unnecessary complications and drama.
 Avoid dating someone for a little while – enjoy the advantages of singledom and shun commitment.
-(Don’t confuse this for sex, have sex, just don’t enter into a relationship.)

-This is applicable for revenge dating too.
+This is applicable to revenge dating too.
 Or dating because your ex is.
 The moment you date someone with an agenda, there’s a disaster incoming.
-And we understand that previous relationships can be a great source of anxiety and insecurity for individuals – especially if you caught the love of your life cheating on you.
-Then your whole perspective on dating gets warped.
-To avoid perpetuating the cycle of toxic relationships, be single.
+And we understand that previous relationships can be a great source of anxiety and insecurity for individuals, especially if you caught the love of your life cheating on you.
+Then, your whole perspective on dating gets warped.
+To avoid perpetuating the cycle of toxic relationships, choose singlehood for the time being.

 13. V for Value, not vendetta